-2.5 Laboratory Astrophysics Experiments
+2.5.3 Laboratory Astrophysics Experiments

 Ultrahigh-energy cosmic rays and photons have been observed, but their sources and production mechanisms are yet to be understood.
-SABER will provide beams for a laboratory astrophysics program that will contribute to the understanding of cosmic accelerators in two categories: 1) testing and calibration of cosmic ray observational techniques, and 2) investigation of relativistic jet-plasma dynamics to elucidate the underlying physics of cosmic acceleration.
+SABER will provide beams for a laboratory astrophysics program which will contribute to the understanding of cosmic accelerators through testing and calibration of cosmic ray observational techniques and through investigations of relativistic jet-plasma dynamics to elucidate the underlying physics of cosmic acceleration.
 Two innovative experiments belonging to the first category have already been done at the FFTB.
-The FLASH experiment (E-165) helped shed light on the apparent discrepancies in the energy determinations of cosmic rays around 1019 eV with precision measurements of air fluorescence yield in an electromagnetic shower.
-The T-460 experiment demonstrated the principle of a novel detection technique for ultra-high-energy cosmic neutrinos based on a radio Cherenkov signal due to the Askaryan effect.
+The FLASH experiment (E-165) helped shed light on the apparent discrepancies in the energy determinations of 10 eV cosmic rays by making precision measurements of air fluorescence yields in electromagnetic showers under various conditions.
+The T-460 experiment demonstrated the principle of a novel detection technique for ultra-high-energy cosmic neutrinos based on a radio

+Cherenkov signal produced by the Askaryan effect.
 Such experiments will also be possible at SABER.
-The uniqueness of SABER, however, lies in its capability to provide high-energy-density beams at 1016 J/m3, creating extreme relativistic plasma jets in a regime relevant to cosmic acceleration studies and accessible in a terrestrial environment for the first time.
+The uniqueness of SABER, however, lies in its capability to provide high-energy-density beams at $10^{16}$ J/m, creating extreme relativistic plasma jets in a regime relevant to cosmic acceleration studies and accessible in a terrestrial environment for the first time.

-Relativistic jets, commonly observed in astrophysical sources such as active galactic nuclei and gamma-ray bursts, are a key element in models of cosmic acceleration.
+Relativistic jets, commonly observed in astrophysical sources such as active galactic nuclei and gamma-ray bursts, are key elements in models of cosmic acceleration.
 An understanding of their dynamics is therefore crucial.
-Of particular interest is the possibility that the jet's kinetic energy is converted into plasma instabilities, which in turn power particle acceleration and radiation.
-Recent simulation studies have shown that jetplasma interactions result in filamentation, leading to inductive as well as electrostatic (wakefield) acceleration to the order of a GeV.
+Of particular interest is the possibility that a jet's kinetic energy is converted into plasma instabilities, which in turn power particle acceleration and radiation.
+Recent simulation studies have shown that jet-plasma interactions result in filamentation, leading to inductive as well as electrostatic (wakefield) acceleration to the order of a GeV.
 This could account for the observed gamma rays and provide an injection mechanism for other ultra-high-energy acceleration models.
-Mechanisms have been suggested whereby cosmic particles can in principle be accelerated beyond 10^{20} eV in wakefields excited by Alfven shocks produced, for example, in gamma ray bursts.
+Mechanisms have been suggested whereby cosmic particles can in principle be accelerated beyond $10^{20}$ eV in wakefields excited by Alfven shocks produced, for example, in gamma ray bursts.
 While extreme astrophysical conditions cannot be fully replicated in the laboratory, carefully devised experiments may uncover the underlying physical principles, which can then be scaled up to understand these powerful astronomical sources.